vicmen30/ASDmodels/README.md

 # ASDmodels
-Interactive platform for preclinical models of Autism Spectrum Disorder
+Interactive platform to look up and compare preclinical models of Autism Spectrum Disorder